 2. Dress it up: Use a Halloween themed speech board to help your little learner choose a costume.
 If you're headed out, be sure their costume isn't so cumbersome that it doesn't allow use of their AAC device.

-3. Monster Media: Use CoughDrop to add songs or videos to your speech board to draw your communicator into the fun of the season and allow them some control of the celebration (see the songs and videos in the speech board below).
+3. Monster Media: Use CoughDrop to add songs or videos to your speech board to draw your communicator into the fun of the season and allow them some control of the celebration (see the Halloweensongs and videos in this speech board).

 4. Give 'em the words: Help your communicator by modeling or scripting phrases that might be used regularly throughout the season (like "Happy Halloween" or "Trick-or-Treat").
 Give them a chance to practice these phrases BEFORE they are needed.